nickjj/plutus/README.md

 ## ⚙️  Using Plutus

 For actively using the tool, I encourage you to run `plutus --help`.
+One of its goals is to provide enough information to get you going on the command line.
+The docs can be seen as a supplement with a little more context.

 There is also quite a bit of help text when running the tool for the first time.
 After the onboarding and demo commands it adheres to the Unix